1968 Borrego Mountain earthquake: Surface rupture

-A 33 km-long surface rupture through Quaternary alluvium and lake bed sediments was revealed.
+A 33 km-long surface rupture appeared in the Quaternary alluvium and lake bed sediments.
 At its northern extreme, the rupture sliced through the Palm Spring Formation.
 The rupture zone consisted of two northwest-oriented segments, separated by a 2 km-wide discontinuity.
 Smaller, isolated ruptures were found 3 km away from the main trace.
 A maximum horizontal offset of 38 cm was measured along the northern rupture located 5 km northwest of Ocotillo Wells, at the foothills of Borrego Mountain.
 Along the southern rupture, the maximum offset was 20 cm, measured 10 km southeast of Ocotillo Wells.
 Vertical offsets of up to 20 cm were also recorded.

 There were also left-lateral displacements 1–2 km from Ocotillo Badlands north of Highway 78 and at the northern base of Borrego Mountain.
 Whether these left-lateral offsets were part of the rupture mechanism or environmental changes unrelated to tectonic processes could not be determined.

 Aftershocks

-A one-year-long aftershock sequence followed; at least 135 aftershocks measuring 3.0 or greater was recorded.
+A year-long aftershock sequence followed; at least 135 aftershocks measuring 3.0 or greater was recorded.
 Most aftershocks were located 2–3 km away and subparallel to the northwest–southeast trending rupture.
 The mainshock epicenter was located in the middle of the aftershock zone.
 The concentration of aftershocks was greater southeast of the mainshock than to the northwest.
 These aftershocks were predominantly right-lateral strike-slip events.
 Several aftershocks had dip-slip focal mechanisms.
 There were aftershocks reported close to the SMF and SHF at the southeastern extremity of the rupture.
 On the day of the mainshock, a magnitude 5.2 aftershock occurred at 19:03.
 Forty-five minutes later, a magnitude 4.7 aftershock caused minor damage in Calexico.
 Nearly a year later, a 5.8 aftershock was recorded.
 This shock had its own sequence of aftershocks.